parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 $ AMOUNT (including $[*] GST)

 `Guidance` Fill in this variable with the total amount that the customer will pay the contractor for the services.
 It should be an all-inclusive amount because this is the _total_ amount.
 It’s probably a good idea to set out the amount of GST too.

-#### work scope document

-the document provided by Contractor to Customer entitled "Scope of Work", dated [insert date]

-`Guidance` Fill this in with a description of the "Scope of Work" document that sets out the specifications of work to be completed.